BouranDS/accident/README.md

 ## Installation

-You can install the released version of accident from [CRAN](https://CRAN.R-project.org) with:
+You can not install the released version of accident from [CRAN](https://CRAN.R-project.org) with:

 ``` {r echo TRUE}
 install.packages("accident")
 ```
+Because this package doesn't exist really.
+It was created by John Hopkin university in order to evaluate the programming skill of student who attend to R package course.
 ## Example

 This is a basic example which shows you how to solve a common problem: